 The DfE have published Guidance for local authorities and schools dealing with adults who have legal rights and responsibilities for children at their school.
 The guidance outlines the responsibilities of the school and local authority when working with families when the parents have separated.

 Advice on Attendance

 Any queries about attendance can be discussed with your Inclusion Officer or you can contact the Attendance helpline on 01452 427274 – this number can also advise you who your school Inclusion Officer is and give you their contact details.

 All pupils of compulsory school age are entitled to a full time education.
 In very exceptional circumstances there may be a need for a temporary part time timetable to meet a pupil’s individual needs.
 For example where a medical condition prevents a pupil from attending full time education and a part time timetable is considered as part of the re-integration package.

 A part time timetable must not be treated as a long term solution.
 Any pastoral support programme or other agreement must have a time limit by which point the pupil is expected to attend full time or be provided with alternative provision.

-Please use the part time timetables spreadsheet to submit details of any current part time timetables as they occur by email to PTTimetables@gloucestershire.gov.uk.
+Please use the 2022-2023 part time timetables spreadsheet to submit details of the any current part time or alternative provision timetables as they occur, when they are amended and when they cease and email to: PTTimetables@gloucestershire.gov.uk